-The Bryan Museum is located in the historic Galveston Orphans Home at 1315 21st St. Set in an exquisite Renaissance Revival-style building surrounded by beautiful landscaping in a historic neighborhood, The Bryan Museum is an oasis in the heart of Galveston.
+The Bryan Museum is located in the historic Galveston Orphans Home at 1315 21st St. in Galveston.

-Opening June 14th: Patchwork History: Texas-Themed Quilts From the Winedale Quilt Collection – “Texas quiltmakers regularly honor the state by creating Texas-themed commemorative, patriotic, and family quilts,” said Kate Adams, quilt curator at the Dolph Briscoe Center for American History at the University of Texas, Austin.
+Opening June 14th: Patchwork History: Texas-Themed Quilts From the Winedale Quilt Collection – “Texas quiltmakers regularly honor the state by creating Texas-themed commemorative, patriotic, and family quilts,” said Kate Adams, quilt curator at the Dolph Briscoe Center for American History.
 The Bryan will feature select quilts from the Briscoe Center, including the award-winning “Captain Tom, A Tall Texan,” and two quilts from renowned quiltmaker Shirley Stevenson of Sherman, Texas.